FREQUANTLY ASKED QUESTIONS

 To inquire about canceling your child sponsorship, please call our contact center at (+256789456996) or email: firstname.lastname@example.org .
 You may discontinue your sponsorship at any time.

-Why does it cost more to sponsor a child through Open Heart than similar child sponsorship organizations?
+Why does it cost less to sponsor a child through Open Heart than similar child sponsorship organizations?

-We are a holistic child development ministry that focuses on the full development of the child.
+We are a holistic child development ministry that focuses on the full development of the child with no middleman.
 Because of that, we release children from poverty, not merely sustain them through it.
-Many organizations focus on only one aspect of poverty.
+Many organizations focus on only one aspect of poverty so we are working from the grassroot with no paid staff we make sure that all sponsorship goes to the sponsored child alone no fees and since our partner charity in the USA pays all transaction fees for the child sponsored we charge zero on helping a child to stay in school.

 We also recognize that the children we serve have unique needs and unique gifts.
 Therefore, we work at the grassroots level to identify and meet the specific needs of the world's poorest children through church partnership.
 In doing so, we address the spiritual, economic, social and physical aspects of poverty so that children may become responsible and fulfilled Christian adults.